 Alex is a broken woman, beaten down emotionally by a partner Sean who uses violence and intimidation to control her.
 When she first escapes, she has no access to her finances, and doesn’t even recognize Sean’s behavior as domestic violence – because he has never hit her, she refuses to document her reason for leaving as domestic abuse.

 She has to keep a job to maintain government assistance, but she needs Maddy minded to work.
 She has no personal support network – she’s estranged from her father, and her mother is in her own abusive relationship.
 Her friends are Sean’s friends – a common issue for domestic violence survivors.

 Over the ten episodes, Alex battles to keep a job and look after Maddy, and at one point has no other option but to return to Sean – which results in her returning to their cycle of abuse.

 It’s instinctual, I think, to feel frustrated with Alex if you are a woman like me who has never experienced domestic abuse.
-We look at Alex’s choices and behaviour through our own lens – women who have not, very fortunately, not been downtrodden.
+We look at Alex’s choices and behavior through our own lens – women who have not, very fortunately, not been downtrodden.
 We haven’t had our self-esteem torn to shreds by a man for years.
 We don’t live in fear every day.
 In turn, this notion was, for me, was the most powerful element of Maid – it opened my eyes to the reality of abuse survival.
 It’s not just monumentally difficult to leave an abusive relationship – that relationship also often leaves women completely ill-equipped to handle the processes and complexities of rebuilding their lives.

-We have a long way to go when it comes to both recognising domestic abuse in all its forms, and with helping women escape domestic violence.
+We have a long way to go when it comes to both recognizing domestic abuse in all its forms, and with helping women escape domestic violence.
 Hopefully human insight into the experience via shows like Maid can lead to real change.

 MAID is streaming now on Netflix.